 - From the drop-down menu, pick the appropriate language (French, German, or Spanish).

 - There is not an online placement assessment for Chinese, Dutch, Greek, Korean, Japanese, or Latin.
-Incoming students should complete the World Language section of the Passport Advising Questionnaire.
+Incoming students should complete the World Language section of the Passport Course Registration Worksheet.
 Please consult faculty in those departments for further assistance.

 - Click "begin"